ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 "Thank me by staying alive.
 All three of you."
 Maera stepped back, but her eyes remained watchful.
 "The world has enough graves already."

-"We make an odd company," Pell observed, shouldering his rope.
+"We make an odd company," Pell observed, adjusting his club in his belt.
+He had aslo wheedled an old but wicked-looking knife from Maera, which was tucked into the other side of the belt.

 "Odd, but perhaps balanced."
 Sim watched Gond carefully.
 "Sometimes the strangest alliances hold the strongest purpose."

 The words settled into Gond's chest like stones dropped into still water.
 He looked at his companions—the warrior, the rogue, the priest.
 Three men with nothing in common but shared survival and the chains they'd broken.

-He turned toward the inland path, feeling the weight of their trust like a physical burden.
-Behind them, the relentless ocean.
-Ahead, whatever waited in Blackwater.
+He turned toward the inland path, eyes stony under jutting brows.
+He did not look back.